I-Dont-Remember/deals-site/README.md

 Obviously this site is built using Gatsby, a powerful static site generator that lets us easily build a PWA (Progressive Web App) while using React, which has lots of documentation and examples with it's large user-base.
 To easily develop for simulated mobile environments, browser dev tools have the option for Responsive/mobile.
 To audit it's PWA goodness, they also contain LightHouse (might only be Chrome), which will run a test and provide information about the site.

 To get started, clone the repo and run `npm i`.
 That should get all the dependencies you need setup & since `gatsby-cli` is a dev-dependency you don't even need the global version.
+Running the dev server is `npm start` and before pushing up a new commit, make sure to run `npm format` and `npm run serve` which will build a production bundle and serve it on `localhost:9000` to make sure things seem hunky dory.
+These steps should definitely be automated with git hooks/VS Code extensions/etc so there's no accidentally pushing garbage.

 ## Gatsby Default README